CNES/dambox/README.md

 Get Involved
 ============
-DamBox is part of Net4Sat and OpenBACH projects
+DamBox is part of OpenBACH project

-See Net4Sat web site : https://www.net4sat.org/

 Authors
 =======